huangge0385/hpc/README.md

 HPC prog_geneticParallel
 =================================
 This is CSE6220 course project.
 The goal is to find all genetic sequence that is within certain hamming distance.
+Skills required: C++, MPI

 To see course project file, open "6220prog_geneticParallel.pdf"